saharan/HGSL/README.md

 }
 ```

 You can refer parent implementations by using the keyword `super`.
-In this case, the result is the same.
+In this case, the result is the same as the previous one (returns `2`).

 All variables will be inherited and cannot be overridden.